He Turns Our Ashes into His Beauty

 The Wise Men Go Astray

-Their time in Jerusalem was very different than this expectation.
+Their time in Jerusalem was very different.
 It seems like a mistake on their part but it is not.
 It is one of God’s happy little accidents.
+He is using their mistake to offer grace and mercy.

 Behold The Fake King of the Jews